01 of 11

 Red is a valued color for rose bushes because the red rose is a symbol of romance.
 But there is nothing romantic about having to put a lot of work into caring for roses.
 That is the reason why so many gardeners grow easy-to-care-for types, such as the Candy Oh Vivid Red landscape rose.
 This plant with flowers in a candy-apple red color will bloom all summer long for you, with very little care from you.Continue to 2 of 11 below.

 If you have grown azalea bushes for a long time, you may regard the pink and white versions of these spring-blooming favorites as rather ho-hum.
 Are you ready to inject a more vibrant color into your yard in spring?
 Try the Gibraltar cultivar.
 Rhododendron Gibraltar is a type of azalea that has orange flowers.Continue to 3 of 11 below.

 03 of 11

-Or maybe red is your go-to color for jazzing up an outdoor living space.
+Maybe red is your go-to color for jazzing up an outdoor living space.
 In that case, try the Stewartstonian azalea (Rhododendron x Gable Stewartstonian).
-A bonus in growing this red-flowered kind is that it also offers nice fall color.
+A bonus in growing this red-flowered plant is that it also offers nice fall color.
 In fact, Stewartstonian is an evergreen shrub.
 So it provides you with year-round interest in your yard.Continue to 4 of 11 below.

 04 of 11